TedTimbrell/price-trends/README.md

 # price-trends

-Originally based on the humorous "(Re-)Imag(in)ing Price Trends", which converts stock data into a graph and then trains a convolutional neural net to look at it and make future price predictions.
+Originally based on the humorous "(Re-)Imag(in)ing Price Trends", which converts stock data into a graph and then trains a convolutional neural net to look at it and compute a probability of the price going up over some time horizon.
 This project reimplements the paper in pytorch and aims to extend it to end-to-end deep learning contexts.

 <img display="block" src="https://github.com/TedTimbrell/price-trends/assets/15372545/327db33c-670b-4877-a3d5-9c783e413640" width="300px" maxWidth="100%">